SINTEF/Muscade.jl/docs/src/Modelling.md

 [`QuickFix`](@ref) allows to rapidly create a simple element, with limitations in functionality.

+When using `xxxCost` elements to introduce measured time series, consider using [`DataInterpolations.jl`](https://github.com/SciML/DataInterpolations.jl).

 ## Running the analysis

 [`solve`](@ref) is then called with the name of the solver to be used (here [`SweepX{0}`](@ref)), and any named parameters required by the solver.
 The return value `state` can have different structures, depending on the solver.
 For [`SweepX{0}`](@ref), `state` is a vector (over the time steps) of `State`s.